Medically reviewed by Drugs.com. Last updated on Dec 13, 2021.

 Chemical Class: Oxazolidinone

-Tedizolid is used to treat bacterial skin and skin structure infections.
-It belongs to the family of medicines called antibiotics.
-It works by killing bacteria or preventing their growth.
+Tedizolid is used to treat acute bacterial skin and skin structure infections (ABSSSI).
+It belongs to the class of drugs called antibiotics.
+Tedizolid works by killing bacteria or preventing their growth.
+However, tedizolid will not work for colds, flu, or other virus infections.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For tedizolid, the following should be considered: